 High-Value Position (HVP)

-(f) Executive Officer to ASA(ALT) Principal Official
+e.
+Executive Officer to ASA(ALT) Principal Official

 Functional Broadening

-(a) Test and Evaluation Officer
+a.
+Test and Evaluation (T&E) Officer

-(b) Science and Technology Advisor
+b.
+Science and Technology Advisor

-(d) Acquisition Officer
+d.
+Acquisition Officer

-(h) Experimental Test Pilot
+g.
+Experimental Test Pilot

-(i) Worldwide Individual Augmentation Tasking
+h.
+Worldwide Individual Augmentation (WIAS) Tasking

-(j) Assistant or Service Portfolio Manager
+i.
+Assistant / Service Portfolio Manager

 Institutional Broadening

-(a) Department of the Army Systems Coordinator
+a.
+Department of the Army Systems Coordinator (DASC)

-(b) ASA(ALT) Action Officer
+b.
+ASA(ALT) Action Officer

 Academia and Civilian Enterprise